Cambridge District Scout Archive

 Scout Sign / Half Salute

 A “half-salute” is known as the Scout Sign.
-The Scout Sign is used while making or reaffirming the Beaver Scout, Cub Scout or Scout Promise and at no other.
+The Scout Sign is used while making or reaffirming the Beaver Scout, Cub Scout or Scout Promise and on no other occasion.
 The hand is still held palm facing out, and the thumb holding the little finger, but the hand is held at the shoulder instead.

 Cub Scouts’ two-finger salute